ChristophSchranz/Tweaker-3/README.md

 declares this program.
 Additionally, background infos and benchmarks are provided.

-## Support this project
+## Support this Project

-This project is maintained and continuously improved to provide an effective auto-rotation module for you and the open-source 3D printing community.
+This project is maintained and continuously improved since 2017 in my spare time to provide an effective auto-rotation module for you and the open-source 3D printing community.
-Since 2017 all of this was done in my spare time.
-If it helps you, please support this project now!
+If this software helps you, please support this project now!

 Be my [GitHub-Sponsor](https://github.com/sponsors/ChristophSchranz) or my [Patreon](https://www.patreon.com/chris_schranz)

-Or donate a cup of coffee anonymously:
+or donate a cup of coffee anonymously: :hatching_chick:
 [![via Paypal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RG7UBJMUNLMHN&source=url)

-Thank you for supporting this project!
+Thank you for supporting this project! :relaxed: